NicoGalvarino/AGN_Tutorials_Git/README.md

-# AGN_Tutorials_Git
+# AGN Tutorials Repository

-Intro. to AGN course in University of Belgrade
+Tutorial for the intro. to AGN course in University of Belgrade, Serbia, Spring 2023